acorg/slurm-pipeline/README.md

 * `--firstStep step-name`: Step scripts are always run with an environment variable called `SP_SIMULATE`.
 Normally this will be set to `0` for all steps.
 Sometimes though, you may want to start a pipeline from one of its intermediate steps and not re-do the work of earlier steps.
-Using `--firstStep step-name` Will cause `step-name` to be run with `SP_SIMULATE=0` in its environment.
-Earlier steps in the pipeline will be run with `SP_SIMULATE=1`.
+If you specify `--firstStep step-name`, the steps before `step-name` will be invoked with `SP_SIMULATE=1` in their environment.
 It is up to the scripts to decide how to act when `SP_SIMULATE=1`.
-* `--lastStep step-name`: Corresponds to `--firstStep`, except it turns simulation back on (i.e., sets `SP_SIMULATE=1`) after the named step.
+* `--lastStep step-name`: Corresponds to `--firstStep`, except it turns simulation back on (i.e., sets `SP_SIMULATE=1`) for steps after the named step.
 Note that `--firstStep` and `--lastStep` may specify the same step (to just run that step) and that `--firstStep` may be given without also giving `--lastStep`.
 * `--skip`: Used to tell `slurm-pipeline.py` to tell a step script that it should be skipped.
 In this case the script should act as though it is not